|Contract for Deed Home Buyers' Rights and Obligations||

 You will handle all repairs after you buy the property.
 The seller may have to repair certain problems in the home that existed before you bought it if:

 Previous inspection: Many houses have never been inspected.
 If the city found violations of a city code during an inspection of the house, the seller must tell you.
-If seller does not tell you about the violations, you can call off the contract.
+If the seller does not tell you about the violations, you can call off the contract.
 You may also get some of your money back.

 Fraud and misrepresentation: If the seller lies about the home's condition to convince you to buy it, you may be able to cancel the contract.
 You may also be able to force the seller to repair certain problems.
 The written contract should include the seller's statements about the house.

 You must pay for real estate taxes and homeowner's insurance on the property after the sale.
 Sometimes the seller owes back taxes.
 You should check to see if any back taxes are owed.
-If there are unpaid back taxes, the Contract for Deed should say who will pay them.
+If there are unpaid back taxes, the Contract for Deed should specify who will pay them.

-You should make sure to pay the real estate tax bills and homeowner's insurance bills to the right place.
+You should make sure to pay the real estate tax and homeowner's insurance bills to the right place.
 Always remember to pay the bills when they are due.

 Sometimes a buyer pays for real estate taxes and homeowner's insurance by an escrow account.
 The monthly payments to the account will increase each year, as costs increase.